 - Only buy quality clothes that fit my personality, style and body type

 Phew, that list looks like a tall order.
 This may be a slow process, since I don’t have an endless supply of money, but I think in the long run it will save me more money and reduce my stress when I am getting dressed in the morning.
+You may also consider being more environmentally-friendly by supporting apparel companies that use coastal and marine recycled plastic textiles and other sustainable materials.

 Anyone else want to join me? :)